- Open Source CEO by Bill Kerr

 Jobs' email is a masterclass in communication and negotiation.
 In just a few short sentences, he shows why he was considered one of the most formidable business leaders of his time.

 The email opens with striking directness, immediately addressing the issue of Adobe recruiting Apple employees.
 Jobs wastes no time with pleasantries, setting a tone of urgency and importance.
-By stating specific facts; "They have hired one person already and are calling lots more," he shows he's well-informed, leaving no room for denial or ambiguity.
+By stating specific facts, "They have hired one person already and are calling lots more," he shows he's well-informed, leaving no room for denial or ambiguity.
 Masterclass.

-Poaching you say?
+Poaching, you say?

-Next he cleverly establishes a moral high ground by mentioning Apple's policy of not recruiting from Adobe.
+Next, he cleverly establishes a moral high ground by mentioning Apple's policy of not recruiting from Adobe.
 This move says that Adobe's actions are unethical, putting them on the back foot from the start.
 And the key phrase, "One of us must change our policy," is a brilliant piece of negotiation.
 It presents an ultimatum without aggression, implying potential consequences if Adobe doesn't comply.

 The demand for action, "Please let me know who," requires a concrete response from Chizen.
-The brevity and firm tone shows he is not messing around, while calling Bruce by first name keeps a personal touch despite the confrontational context.
+The brevity and firm tone show he is not messing around, while calling Bruce by his first name keeps a personal touch despite the confrontational context.
 Here is how the rest of the conversation played out.

-Google has it’s feeling hurt
+Google has it’s feelings hurt

 The year is 2008, Facebook’s heyday.
-The best tech talent wanted to work for Zuckerberg—including techies employed by Google.
+The best tech talent wanted to work for Zuckerberg, including techies employed by Google.
 It was the natural progression of a free market, albeit to the chagrin of Jonathan Rosenberg, then one of Google’s SVPs.

 The dreaded double poach.

-Tonality wise, Sandberg is playing the role of the adult in the room, with a courteous, professional tone, while Rosenberg is taking a more emotional, butt-hurt approach to the conversation.
+Tonality-wise, Sandberg is playing the role of the adult in the room, with a courteous, professional tone, while Rosenberg is taking a more emotional, butt-hurt approach to the conversation. | ![]() Hurricane Sandy. |

 “If you hire a single one of these people, this means war” - Steve (again)

-“You wanna take this outside Sergey.”
+“You wanna take this outside, Sergey?”

 Jobs, as mentioned earlier, is known for his intensity, and didn't hesitate to confront the issue directly.
 He picked up the phone and called Sergey Brin.